Weisenauer Synagogue Mainz

 Is photography allowed?

-Photography policies may vary; it’s recommended to check for any restrictions upon arrival.
+Photography policies may vary; check for signage or inquire at the site regarding any restrictions on photography.

 Are there guided tours?